CPAN-Security/security.metacpan.org/presentations/nuug2024-metadata-foss-cra.md

 Note:

-* Due diligence – to avoid these components compromise security
+* Due diligence – to avoid or fix the components that compromise security

 [comment]: # (|||)